ska-telescope/ska-ser-snmp/docs/src/guide/howto.rst

       - [1, 24]

-Note we use `{1}` instead of `{}` in the name template - this means we're referring to the second (zero-indexed) inde
+Note we use `{1}` instead of `{}` in the name template - this means we're referring to the second (zero-indexed) index